adanieljohnson/GTA_comment_classification/scratch_notes/Final Build Notes.md

 	Text of main page focuses on:
 		Student learning issues
 		Goals and challenges

+	Branches to Supporting Pages that focus on:
 		Text Classification generally

-	Branch and Supporting Pages focus on:
 		Specific Text Classification information
-		Classifier strategies
+		Summary of classifier strategies

-2. Initial Data Exploration
+2. Changed Draft to The Build
 	Text of main page focuses on:
 		Data Structure
+		Structuring the data

+	Branches to Supporting Pages that focus on:
+		Classifier method
+		Iterative refinements
+		Final model

+3. Initial Data Exploration
+	Text of main page focuses on:
 		Initial Exploration of structure
 		Features uncovered

-	Branch and Supporting Pages focus on:
+	Branches to Supporting Pages that focus on:
 		Reference tables pages

-3. Change Draft to Classifier
-	Text of main page focuses on:
-		Classifier method
-		Structuring the data
-		Iterative refinements
-		Final model

-	Branch and Supporting Pages focus on:

 4. Change Project to Results/Findings
 	Text of main page focuses on:
 		Summary of initial exploration
-		Show final NB table, comparison to original
+		Showing final NB table, comparing predictions to original observations

-	Branch and Supporting Pages focus on:
+	Branches to Supporting Pages that focus on: